 You simply replace the fill color with whatever color you want the state of Kansas to be.
 It's pretty safe to assume it will go Republican, so we'll replace #d3d3d3 with #FF0000 the (color code for red).

 Open the map in a modern browser.
 It will look like this:

-To speed up the process of editting a map you should use program with a graphical interface.
+To speed up the process of editing a map you should use a program with a graphical interface.
 Inkscape is a free vector graphics program that will allow you to open up SVG files like the one blank US map.
 Changing the colors of each state is as easy as clicking on each state and choosing a color.
-When your done you can save the file as whatever type of image you like.
+When you're done you can save the file as whatever type of image you like.

 If you're looking for a fast way to make a full-featured interactive map, you should check out our online customization tool.
 You can customize your map in minutes using an online Excel-like spreadsheet.
 Customize colors, urls, popup descriptions and even add zooming to your map.
 Here is a screenshot illustrating how you could easily customize the color of a state:

 This tool is part of the commercial product that we sell.
 Check it out if you need to make a professional-grade map fast!Customize USA Map Online Learn More